Bifidobacterium thermophilum

 Determinative Bacteriology, Eight Edition, The Williams & Wilkins Company, Baltimore, 669-676.

-Positive results for acid production from amylose, amylopectin, D-fructose, D-galactosamine, D-galactose, glucose, maltose,
+amylose, amylopectin, D-fructose, D-galactosamine, D-galactose, glucose, glycogen (weak), maltose, melibiose, raffinose, starch and

-adonitol, dextran, dulcitol, erythritol, L- and D-
+adonitol, D-arabinose, D- and L-arabitol, arbutin, dextran, dulcitol, erythritol, L- and D-fucose, gentibiose, gluconate, D-glucuronate,

-amygdalin, L-arabinose, cellobiose, esculin, D-glucosamine, inulin, D-lactose, melezitose,
+Variable results for acid production from amygdalin, L-arabinose, cellobiose, esculin, D-glucosamine, inulin, D-lactose, melezitose,

-pectin, salicin, trehalose, xylose and xylan.
+pectin, salicin, trehalose, D-xylose and xylan.

 (c) Costin Stoica